 Encourages compassion towards self and others

 Have you ever noticed that when you’re stressed, you tend to lash out at people?
 You’re not alone.
-Fortunately, meditation can take care of that too.
+Fortunately, learning how to meditate daily can take care of that too.
 It encourages us to pursue life with a benevolent and curious awareness that leads to more fruitful and healthier relationships, including with ourselves.

 Decreases stress, anxiety and depression